ArcticMC/Scenarios/descriptions.md

 ### Melee Fun (H)
 > There is no delay for when hitting a player, removes the noDamageticks.
 So this means players can get insane combos!
 It is sort of like Combo UHC.

+### Meteors (H)
+> It is permanently night time.
+After 10 minutes, meteors will begin to fall from the sky.
+These meteors will contain chests inside of them containing loot.

 ### Moles (H)
 > Once PvP is on, 1 player will be selected on a team to be the mole.
 The mole's job is to kill his team and meet up with other moles, the moles will receive kits to pick from-located on top of the player's inventory.
 Depending on how players they're on in the game, there could be more than one mole team!
 (Arctic only!)